 - Remove the charcoal canister and inspect the passages and lines around it for build-up or damage.
 Clean any deposits with throttle body cleaner.

-- Replace any damaged wires you see around the valves of the EVAP system, then test the valves again with a multimeter.
+- Replace any damaged wires you see around the EVAP system’s valves, then test the valves again with a multimeter.
 If they still fail, replace the vent control valve or purge valve as necessary.

 Tips To Avoid P0442 In The Future